ksumesh431/obsidian-docs/Interview/devops_questions overall.md

 Simialrily have redirected the kernel logs and nginx logs from filebeat-> logstash -> elastcisearch to just fluentd -> opensearch

-can visualise cloud architecture and very clear for debugging issues
+can visualise cloud architecture and very clear for debugging issre thues

 Set up bitbucket repo structure for backend teams